christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/README.md

 ##### Overview

 Eigen is a C++ numerical analysis library composed of template headers, developed by Benoît Jacob and Gaël Guennebaud at INRIA.
 It is free software under MPL2 license and multiplatform.

+Matplotlib is for C++, a C++ wrapper for Python’s matplotlib (MPL) plotting library.
+Thus, to learn more about the functions that are eventually called the matplotlib documentation might be useful.
+Most functions have a link to the MPL function they call.
+Matplotlib for C++ requires a working Python installation as well as Matplotlib.
+Python2.7 and Python3 (>= 3.6) have been tested, but other versions should work as well.
+In the linking process the exact version of Python to use can be specified by linking the according library.

 We have transformed the original Python code into C++ while maintaining the structure and logic of the algorithm.
 The code utilizes the Eigen library for matrix operations, which is a popular choice in C++ for linear algebra tasks.
 This C++ code retains the core functionality of the original Python code while adapting it to the syntax and conventions of C++.